 I’m usually quite happy to engage in the conversation because, despite Matt Damon’s attempt at a South African accent, I really like the film.
 For one thing, it chronicles my country’s transition from the apartheid era – the bleakest period of its history – to its first steps as a modern nation taking its place on the world stage.
 It also serves as a master class in leadership, culture and change management.

-This strikes a chord with me professionally, as I’ve been focused on helping clients navigate their way through change management.
-While they have a very different task than trying to evolve a nation’s collective psyche, many organizations are seeking to reshape their organizations in an increasingly digital world.
-Interestingly, 83% of executives we interviewed for CGI’s 2019 Client Global Insights rank culture change and change management as the top barrier to digital transformation.
+This strikes a chord with me professionally, as I’ve been focused on helping clients navigate their way through culture change and change management.
+While they have a very different task than trying to evolve a nation’s collective psyche, many organizations are seeking to reshape their organizations to become more agile.
+Executives interviewed for the 2021 CGI Voice of Our Clients rank culture change and change management as a top barrier to achieving their business priorities.

 Why change management matters